ameetsoni/WEATLab/README.md

 When run, the program will print a warning for each word not in the word vector model (this varies based on data sets, particularly if your word list contains names).
-Then, it will output the similarity scores between each pair of target and attributes and their differences(e.g., names_europe/pleasant vs names_europe/unpleasant; names_africa/pleasant vs names_africa/unpleasant).
+Then, it will output the effect size for describing the relationship between the targets and attributes.

 In the example below, European names are more closely associated with pleasant words, while African names are more closely associated with unpleasant names.
-The values have been scaled by 100 for readability purposes; a permutation test is omitted from this program (but shown in the original paper).
+A permutationtest is omitted from this program (but shown in the original paper).
+Note: Warnings are not shown for brevity.

   $ ./weatTest.py twitter names_europe names_africa pleasant unpleasant
-  Warning: omitting bobbie-sue, no word vector exists in the GloVe index
-  Warning: omitting sue-ellen, no word vector exists in the GloVe index
-  Warning: omitting percell, no word vector exists in the GloVe index
-  Warning: omitting everol, no word vector exists in the GloVe index
-  Warning: omitting terryl, no word vector exists in the GloVe index
-  Warning: omitting wardell, no word vector exists in the GloVe index
-  Warning: omitting lashelle, no word vector exists in the GloVe index
-  Warning: omitting temeka, no word vector exists in the GloVe index
-  Warning: omitting tameisha, no word vector exists in the GloVe index
-  Warning: omitting teretha, no word vector exists in the GloVe index
-  Warning: omitting sharise, no word vector exists in the GloVe index
-  Warning: omitting tashika, no word vector exists in the GloVe index
-  Warning: omitting lashandra, no word vector exists in the GloVe index
-  Warning: omitting shavonn, no word vector exists in the GloVe index

-  Positive differences mean the target correlates more with pleasant Negative differences correlate more with unpleasant

-  Simlarity between names_europe and pleasant: 31.354
-  Simlarity between names_europe and unpleasant: 26.379
-  Difference: 4.975

-  Simlarity between names_africa and pleasant: 8.856
-  Simlarity between names_africa and unpleasant: 12.042
-  Difference: -3.186
+  Effect size: 1.11
+  The score is between +2.0 and -2.0.
+Positive scores indicate that names_europe is more associated with pleasant than names_africa.
+  Or, equivalently, names_africa is more associated with unpleasant than names_europe.
+  Negative scores have the opposite relationship.
+  Scores close to 0 indicate little no effect.